avifenesh/valkey-glidejs-mcp/README.md

 - **"Create a Valkey GLIDE client"** - Get basic connection code
 - **"Migrate this ioredis code to GLIDE"** - Convert existing code
-- **"Show me how to use Redis streams with GLIDE"** - Get specific examples
+- **"Show me how to use Valkey streams with GLIDE"** - Get specific examples
 - **"Create a distributed lock with GLIDE"** - Generate pattern implementations
 - **"Set up a rate limiter using GLIDE"** - Build common patterns